OpenPIV/openpiv.github.com/aboutus.md

 ### Contact us

-Write us to <openpiv2008@gmail.com> or use the <http://github.com/openpiv> services for the bugs reports, discussions and comments.
+Write us to <openpiv2008@gmail.com>, to our mailing list [openpiv-developers@googlegroups.com](openpiv-developers@googlegroups.com) for developers private use only or use the <http://github.com/openpiv> services for the bugs,  issues, discussions and comments.

 [Uri Shavit]: http://www.technion.ac.il/technion/agr/members/shavit/Page1.htm